gibbok/vim-cheat-sheet/README.md

 ```

 Note that the difference is that the backtick goes to the same location on the line, whereas the apostrophe goes to the start of the line.
 On a UK keyboard, the apostrophe is more accessible, so I tend to use that one.
 There are loads of useful marks like this, see :help mark-motions.

+---
+The command dw will delete from the current cursor position to the beginning of the next word character.
+The command d$ (note, that's a dollar sign, not an 'S') will delete from the current cursor position to the end of the current line.
+D is a synonym for d$.